-It’s also important to have a variety of grooming tools at your disposal when caring for your Maine Coon.
-If you don’t have these 5 grooming brushes, I recommend you buy them straight away!).
+It is also important to have a variety of grooming tools at your disposal when caring for your Maine Coon.

-- Glove Brush: For Maine Coons who enjoy being petted, but don’t necessarily like brushes or combs, the glove brush is a great option to still groom your cat!
-Glove brushes are rubber gloves covered in teeth like a comb, so that you can remove dead hair while petting your cat!
+For Maine Coons who enjoy being petted, but do not necessarily like brushes or combs, the glove brush is a great option to still groom your cat.

-- Bristle Brush: Bristle brushes are a great way to finish off a grooming session for long haired cats.
-These brushes don’t remove dead hair, but they do smooth the coat, leaving it gorgeous and shiny.
+These brushes do not remove dead hair, but they do smooth the coat, leaving it gorgeous and shiny.

 De-Matting Maine Coon Cats